Anti-ballistic missile: People's Republic of China

-Historical Project 640

-Project 640 had been the PRC's indigenous effort to develop ABM capability.
-The Academy of Anti-Ballistic Missile & Anti-Satellite was established from 1969 for the purpose of developing Project 640.
-The project was to involve at least three elements, including the necessary sensors and guidance/command system, the Fan Ji (FJ) missile interceptor, and the XianFeng missile-intercepting cannon.
-The FJ-1 had completed two successful flight tests during 1979, while the low-altitude interceptor FJ-2 completed some successful flight tests using scaled prototypes.
-A high altitude FJ-3 interceptor was also proposed.
-Despite the development of missiles, the programme was slowed down due to financial and political reasons.
-It was finally closed down during 1980 under a new leadership of Deng Xiaoping as it was seemingly deemed unnecessary after the 1972 Anti-Ballistic Missile Treaty between the Soviet Union and the United States and the closure of the US Safeguard ABM system.
+Programs

+China's first ballistic missile defense (BMD) program was Project 640, formally started in 1966.
+Project 640 included the development of missiles, lasers, superguns and radar.
+Technical and financial constraints ended the program in 1982 without producing a BMD system.
+Development of ABMs became a part of the 863 Program with the goal of producing a PAC-3-like missile and performing basic research on a Terminal High Altitude Area Defense-like system within 15 years.
+The effort continued after the 863 Program ended in 2016.

-Modern Chinese systems
+Modern systems

-In March 2006, China tested an interceptor system comparable to the U.S. Patriot missiles.
+In March 2006, China tested an interceptor system comparable to the US Patriot missiles.

 China has acquired and is license-producing the S-300PMU-2/S-300PMU-1 series of terminal ABM-capable SAMs.
 The license-built HQ-15 may possess terminal ABM capabilities.

 The HQ-16 is effective in intercepting tactical ballistic missiles.
 The system entered service in 2008.

 The HQ-9 provides terminal interception against short- and medium-range ballistic missile targets.
 It entered service in 2001.
-The lastest variant, HQ-9C, has a large magazine depth.
+The latest variant, HQ-9C, has a large magazine depth.
 Chinese Navy operates modern air-defense destroyers, such as the Type 052C destroyer and Type 051C Destroyer, which are armed with naval HQ-9 missiles.

-Aside from targeting ICBMs, the HQ-19 can also intercept medium, intermediate ballistic missiles at terminal or mid-course phases.
+The HQ-19 can also intercept medium, intermediate ballistic missiles at terminal or mid-course phases.

 The HQ-22 can provide interception against short-range ballistic missiles at their terminal phase.
 The system entered operation in 2019.

 The HQ-26 is a naval-based ballistic missile defense system under development.

-The Dong Neng-3 is an experimental mid-course interceptor designed for targeting intercontinental ballistic missiles and satellites under development.

-China carried out a land-based anti-ballistic missile test on 11 January 2010.
-The test was exoatmospheric and the intercept performed in midcourse phase by a kinetic kill vehicle.
-The interceptor missile was a SC-19.
-The sources suggest the system was not operationally deployed as of 2010.

-On 27 January 2013, China conducted another anti-ballistic missile test.
-According to the Chinese Defense Ministry, the missile launch was defensive in character and was not aimed against any countries.
-On 4 February 2021, China reportedly conducted a mid-course intercept anti-ballistic missile test.
+The HQ-29 is a road-mobile system with midcourse interception capability.
+According to Chinese media, the missile can intercept ICBMs; authoritative and official sources do not explicitly state this capability.
+The missile was deployed in 2025.